1934 KLM Douglas DC-2 crash: Flight

 The flight was an extra mail flight to Batavia.
 After the success of winning the Melbourne race and the popularity of the “Uiver” airplane; the KLM had launched a publicity stunt “Your Christmas and New Year's wishes with the Uiver to the East — you will receive an answer within 11 days“.
 Tens of thousands of letters and cards were received.

 On 19 December 1934 the KLM Royal Dutch Airlines operated Douglas DC-2-115A Uiver (registration PH-AJU) was an extra scheduled international Christmas mail-and-passenger flight from Schiphol Airport in Amsterdam, the Netherlands, to Batavia in the Netherlands East Indies which intermediate stops at Marseille, France; Rome, Italy; Athens and Cairo, Greece and Baghdad, Iraq, Karachi in Pakistan Yangon in Myanmar and Singapore.
 The intention was that the flight would be flown in a record time, so faster than the December 1933 Christmas flight with the Fokker F.XVIII “Pelikaan”.
-Onboard were four crew members, three passengers and 350 kg of mail.
+On board were four crew members, three passengers and 350 kg of mail.
 After the fourth intermediate stop, the airplane departed at 9.50 pm from Cairo for the route to Baghdad, Iraq.
 Shortly after midnight, at 00.10 a.m. radio operator Van Zadelhoff asked the RAF base in Rutbah Wells for the position of the airplane.
 Half an hour later the plane is last heard by the people working at the pumping station H.3 of the Kirkuk–Haifa oil pipeline.
 It was at the moment very bad weather, this forecast was unknown when the airplane left Cairo.

 Search operation

 The location where the plane crashed was unknown.
-The area where the aircraft could be was in the desert in a area which was “bigger than Germany”.
+The area where the aircraft could be was in the desert in an area which was “bigger than Germany”.

 Due to the bad weather and unavailable airports the search operation for the aircraft was not possible at the day of the crash.

 A large search started on 21 December.
 Twenty-four airplanes of the British Royal Air Force from Baghdad; airplanes of the Iraq Air Force from Amman and also one airplane of the Iraq Petroleum Company were involved in the search.
 From the Netherlands the “Leeuwerik” airplane went to Iraq to search for the aircraft in case it still was not found by the time it arrived.
 The Royal Air Force searched in the triangle Ramadi-Haditha-Rutbah, the Iraq Air Force searched between Amman and Rutbah.
 On 21 December a Royal Air Force pilot of squadron no.14 discovered the burned-out wreck, at 6:30 GWT, 16 kilometres south of Rutbah Wells at a British desert fortress.
 Nobody had survived the crash and all the seven bodies were found.
 The bodies were flown to Baghdad by the RAF.